 - Unique Features: At an elevation of 14,411 feet, Mount Rainier stands as the highest mountain of the Cascade Range.
 Its glaciers, among the most expansive of any U.S. peak outside Alaska, carve out valleys and feed wild rivers.
 The subalpine meadows are a riot of colors when wildflowers bloom, and its ancient forests provide a canopy of tranquility.

-- Duration: For those eager to fully immerse themselves, a 2-3 day trip is ideal.
-This provides ample time to traverse the popular trails like Skyline Trail or the groves of the Grove of the Patriarchs.
-However, a day trip offers a delightful taste of the park’s beauty, especially when focusing on specific regions like Paradise or Sunrise.
+- Duration: For those eager to fully immerse themselves in the wonders of these national parks, a 2-3 day trip is ideal.
+This duration allows ample time to explore popular trails such as Skyline Trail and the majestic groves of the Grove of the Patriarchs.

 Olympic National Park: